costajob/akamai_ccu/README.md

 ##### Contents
 The `bulk` option has always precedence over the `cp` one, that has precedence over  `url`:

-This command will invalidate by urls:
+This command will invalidate by URLs:
 ```shell
 ccu_invalidate --txt=~/tokens.txt \
                --cp=12345,98765